sgra64/se1-play/README.md

 [*JUnit Tests*](https://www.codeflow.site/de/article/junit-assertions#_4_junit_5_assertions)
 test individual code units ("*units-under-test*") in isolation to other units.

-A simple test class under a `src/tests` is used to demonstrate unit tests.
+A simple test class under `src/tests` is used to demonstrate unit tests.
-Junit tests should run properly in the terminal and in the IDE.
+As code, unit tests should run in both, in the terminal and in the IDE.

-Create the new tests folder and JUnit test class in the project directory:
+Create the tests folder and JUnit test class in the project directory:

 ```sh
 mkdir -p src/tests/application          # create 'tests' folder for package 'application'